 CA Clinics is now the second most expensive option before getting your prescription.
 To see a doctor and get an application submitted is about $350.
 If approved you’re looking at an $49 follow up fee for each consultation.

-CAC google review score was a 4.2/5 with 10 reviews.
+CA Clinic’s google review score was a 4.3/5 with 12 reviews.
 We had a look through the reviews and removed four of them as they were a bit spammy.
-Removing those four, the actual review value for CAC would be a 4.3 out of 5 stars.
+The final review score remained a 4.3 out of 5 stars.

 We only heard from one person who had attempted to go through the CAC process.
 Unfortunately, they started the process but didn’t continue due to what they called poor communication and rude staff.
 We asked them to rate CAC out of 5 on each of the following: